 However, it is important to be aware of inaccurate readings (potentially due to poor signal strength or labored breathing) and Food and Drug Administration (FDA) guidelines.

-You should consult your doctor in case of any concerns.
+You should consult your doctor if you have any concerns.

 References: